 So you’re looking to hop aboard the endless hype train that is the wireless headphone market.
 Where better to start than at the entry-level?
-It’s a great idea to scout out the terrain, to find out if the wireless form factor fits well into your circumstances before jumping right in at the ~$500 price point.
-And you may be surprised by just how well some of these lower-end models can actually perform compared to your stock earbuds.
+You may be surprised by just how well some of these lower-end models can actually perform compared to your stock earbuds.

 Even just the fact of being without a wire is itself a luxury.
 No more untangling cables before use; no more snagging your earbuds out of your ear on a stranger’s bag.
 It’s a new dawn, it’s a new day, and you’re ready to take the plunge.

 What to Look For in The Best Bluetooth Headphones Under $50